ChrisRG/chip8rs/README.md

 ## Usage

 #### Emulator
-Running a ROM in the emulator
+A few games have been included in the `/roms` directory.
+To run a ROM, use:

 ```$ ./target/release/chip8rs /roms/pong.ch8```

 #### Disassembler
-Disassembling a ROM: a new `.chasm` file will be created in the same directory.
+It is possible to disassemble a ROM into the CHIP-8 assembly language, which will create a new `.chasm` file in the same directory as the source:

 ```$ ./target/release/chip8rs /roms/pong.ch8 -d```

 #### Assembler
-Assembling a `.chasm` file: a new file will be created in the same directory named `<file_name>_a.ch8`
+To re-assemble a `.chasm` file, which will create a new file (named `<file_name>_a.ch8`) in the same directory:

 ```$ ./target/release/chip8rs /roms/pong.chasm -a```